-As part of this evaluation, the Illumina Board considered a number of factors, including the long-term prospects and strategic viability of GRAIL, the strategic clarity and flexibility for Illumina and GRAIL after the Spin-Off, the ability of GRAIL to compete and operate efficiently and effectively (including GRAIL's ability to retain and attract management talent) after the Spin-Off, the financial profile of GRAIL, the expected timing of completion of each structural alternative, the expected tax impact of each structural alternative, the probability of successful execution of each structural alternative, and the potential reaction of investors.
+As part of its evaluation of divestment alternatives, the Illumina Board considered a number of factors, including the long-term prospects and strategic viability of GRAIL, the strategic clarity and flexibility for Illumina and GRAIL after the Spin-Off, the ability of GRAIL to compete and operate efficiently and effectively (including GRAIL's ability to retain and attract management talent) after the Spin-Off, the financial profile and capital requirements of GRAIL, the expected timing and probability of successful execution of each disposition alternative (including the necessity of the European Commission approving any potential buyer), the expected tax impact of each disposition alternative, and the potential reaction of investors.
 After evaluating these and other considerations, the Illumina Board concluded that the Spin-Off presented the most attractive alternative for enhancing long-term stockholder value while complying with the requirements of the EC Divestment Decision and that proceeding with the Spin-Off would be in the best interests of Illumina and its stockholders.